Native QR Factorization on Programmable Photonic Meshes: Discussion

 \section{Discussion}

-We presented an analog, native QR factorization procedure based on programmable unitary optical meshes.
-The method uses local power concentration operations in tunable $2\times2$ blocks to self-configure a left unitary transformation $U$ such that $UA=R$ is upper triangular, yielding the standard factorization $A=QR$ with $Q=U^\dagger$.
-The number of physical operations scales as $O(N^2)$, matching the intrinsic parameter count of a dense $N\times N$ matrix and improving the $O(N^3)$ arithmetic cost of digital QR decomposition algorithms.
-The same hardware ingredients support higher level routines.
+We have introduced a native analog procedure for QR factorization on programmable unitary photonic meshes.
+The central idea is to use local power concentration operations in tunable $2\times2$ interferometric blocks to configure a unitary transformation $U$ such that $UA=R$ is upper triangular, while the entries of $R$ are obtained directly from optical readout.
+The standard factorization then follows as $A=QR$ with $Q=U^\dagger$ stored implicitly in the programmed mesh.
+Within the physical operation model adopted here, the overall cost scales as $O(N\log_2 N)$, contrasting with the $O(N^3)$ arithmetic complexity of conventional dense digital QR routines.

-Our QR procedure leverages analog optics to replace sequential arithmetic with parallel interference.
-The device uses $O(N^2)$ components with $O(N)$ depth.
-After $O(N^2)$ configuration operations, each matrix–vector multiply takes $O(N)$ time (dominated by I/O, not propagation).
-Potentially this reduces matrix-matrix multiplication from $O(N^3)$ to $O(N^2)$.
-Multiplexing can further accelerate throughput.
-Practical gains depend on hardware limits: loss, footprint, and phase precision cap the achievable $N$.
-In Appendix~\ref{sec:Appendix} we discuss modular tiling strategies that enable scaling to problem sizes beyond the capacity of a single photonic chip.

-While a rectangular mesh \cite{clementsOptimalDesignUniversal2016} offers higher density, its self-configuration currently incurs $O(N^3)$ cost \cite{hamerlyAccurateSelfConfigurationRectangular2022} (configuration of each $2\times 2$ block requires new input vector), negating speedup.
-As it stands, the Givens array (Fig.~\ref{fig:2.1}(d)) could be replaced by other power concentrating units (e.g., logarithmic trees), provided the inverse module (Fig.~\ref{fig:3}(b)) is updated accordingly.
-In principle, the presented protocols also map to RF/microwave platforms using 50:50 hybrid couplers and tunable phase shifters (PIN diodes, varactors, etc.) \cite{pozarMicrowaveEngineering2012}, offering higher power handling and mature fabrication.

-A recent quantum algorithm reports $O(N^2\,\mathrm{poly}(\log N))$ complexity \cite{liQuantumAlgorithmVector2025}, however, it also relies on lower quantum memory resources on the order of $\log(N)$ qubits (along with the usual assumptions about state preparation, oracle access, and measurement overhead).
-Our approach is classical and analog, relying on programmable interference of $N$ optical channels rather than digital arithmetic.